zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 means “is something that I would want more.”
 Luca wants some “mulled (mulled) cider (cider).”
 “Cider” is made from fruit.
 It’s the juice of a fruit.
 “Mulled cider” is apple juice that is heated and has cinnamon, nutmeg , clove, and other spices in it.

 Miranda says, “If only we had a snow cone machine.”
 A “snow cone” (cone) is a paper cup that has small pieces of flavored ice, us ually ice that is chopped up in very small pieces and then has colored, sweetened l iquid poured over it, a kind of sugar that is poured over it.
 You’ll sometimes s ee snow cones sold at outdoor events during the summertime.
-Miranda thinks that t hey could make their own snow cones, but Luca wants instead a “hot toddy” (t oddy).
+Miranda thinks that they could make their own snow cones, but Luca wants instead a “hot toddy” (t oddy).

 A “hot toddy” is a hot drink made with some kind of  alcohol, such as rum or whiskey, added to hot water, honey or sugar, and pe rhaps some other kind of flavoring.
 Miranda says, “No way!
 Do you think the frozen yogurt store is still open at this hour?”
 “Frozen yogurt” (yogurt) is a d essert similar to ice cream, but it’s made with yogurt instead.
 Luca says, “You do k now that it’s the middle of winter, right?”
 “The middle of winter” means that it is in one of the cold months, such as January, February, or March.